General Anesthesia Vs. MAC | Donaldson Plastic Surgery

 What Is MAC Anesthesia?

-Under Monitored Anesthesia Care (a.k.a.
-MAC), a patient receives medication through an IV to sedate them while breathing on their own with assistance from an oxygen mask.
-The medications are often the same ones used in General Anesthesia, just in lower dosages.
+MAC stands for “monitoring anesthesia care.”
+Under MAC, a patient receives medication through an IV to sedate them while breathing on their own with assistance from an oxygen mask.
 They may have lucid moments where they remember being in the operating room but for the most part, they experience amnesia about the process once they wake up.
 The patient doesn’t require a breathing tube and can potentially move around during the procedure.
 They are continuously monitored and sedation is adjusted as needed.

 MAC is sometimes referred to as “conscious sedation” or “twilight sleep.”
 This form of anesthesia is used for minor or quicker surgical procedures, such as colonoscopies, dental procedures and some eye surgeries.